James T. Aubrey: Aubrey's formula

 Aubrey's formula was characterized by a CBS executive as "broads, bosoms, and fun".
 He was said to have a "smell for the blue-collar", resulting in such shows as The Beverly Hillbillies and Gilligan's Island, despised by the critics and by CBS chairman William S. Paley, but extremely popular with viewers.
 ABC's Treyz said of his programming: "Jim Aubrey was one of the most effective ever, from the standpoint of delivering what the public wanted and making money.
 He was the best program judge in the business".
 While Aubrey had great sense for what would be popular with viewers, he also showed contempt for them.
 "The American public is something I fly over", he reportedly said.

 Author David Halberstam called Aubrey, "The hucksters' huckster [...] whose greatest legacy to television was a program called The Beverly Hillbillies, a series so demented and tasteless that it boggles the mind".
 Besides Paley, Stanton and Michael Dann were among others at CBS that disliked the show.
 Columnist Murray Kempton described Hillbillies as "a confrontation of the characters of John Steinbeck with the environment of Spyros Skouras", the chairman of 20th Century Fox.
 Despite the criticism of Hillbillies, the program was popular with audiences.
 Nielsen ratings showed that 57 million viewers were watching the show—one in three Americans.
-Its popularity saved The Dick Van Dyke Show scheduled before it, and resulted in the spinoffs Petticoat Junction and Green Acres.
+Its popularity saved The Dick Van Dyke Show, scheduled behind it, and resulted in the spinoffs Petticoat Junction and Green Acres.
 Skouras was forced out of Fox by the company's board of directors in July 1962; Aubrey was rumored to be his successor, but he openly denied he had any intention of leaving CBS.

 Another part of Aubrey's formula was ensuring that the commercial interests of CBS's sponsors were kept foremost in their minds.
 In 1960, he elaborated on this idea more when he told the Office of Network Study:There is relatively little that is incompatible between our objectives and the objectives of the advertisers...
 Before sponsorship of a program series commences there is often a meeting between production personnel and representatives of the advertiser at which time the general areas of the advertiser's interest and general attitudes are discussed.
 A breakfast food advertiser may, for example, wish to make sure the programs do not contain elements that make breakfast distasteful.
 A cigarette manufacturer would not wish to have cigarette smoking depicted in an unattractive manner.
 Normally, as long as these considerations do not limit creativity, they will be adhered to.